AlessiaCanevotti/miR_RF-TOOL/README.md

   >hsa-let-7a-1 first example 1
   ```

   Note: consider that the code only processes and replaces headers presenting the following symbol: "\t".
-Any other formats will remain as presented in the input.
+Any other formats will remain in the final output as written in
+  input.

 ### Input Example